-Let’s honor Brunch’s true purpose and eat some budget friendly and delicious pancakes.
+Let’s honor Brunch’s true purpose and eat some budget friendly and delicious Blueberry Pancake together.

 It starts with a scratch made batter.
 Sounds intimating, but it’s quite easy.
-You only need flour, milk (I used almond milk), baking soda and egg(s) to start.
+You only need flour, milk (I used almond milk), baking soda and egg(s) to start (need an egg cracker, you can grab one from here).
 From there, you choose your own adventure, and this might as well be Frodo’s trek to Mordor cause it’s an epic adventure.

 For this batter, we’re adding cinnamon, honey and blueberries to crank up the flavor.
 Check out this unnecessary honey comb thing I used!